microsoft/code-with-engineering-playbook/developer-experience/readme.md

 As opportunities are identified, the DevEx champion can translate these into actionable stories for the product backlog.

+### Make Tasks Cross Platform

+For essential tasks being standardized during the engagement, ensure that different platforms are accounted for.
+Team members may have different operating systems and ensuring the tasks are cross platform will provide an additional opportunity to improve the experience.

+See the [making tasks cross platform recipe ](./recipes/cross-platform-tasks.md) with VS Code for guidance on how tasks can be configured to include different platforms.

 ### Standardize Essential Tasks

 Apply a common strategy across solution components for performing the essential tasks